cristianprg/algoritmos-despacho/README.md

-This project shows how some dispatch algorithms work.
-User can freely add as many processes as they want, and it also includes charts for better understanding.
+This project demonstrates how certain dispatch algorithms operate.
+Users can freely add as many processes as they want, and it includes charts for better visualization.

+Built with React using Vite and JavaScript.

+Any suggestions are welcome!

+-Cristian Lopez.